-The demonstration subroutines should run on the simualated machine configurations included in the distribution.
+The demonstration subroutines should run on the simulated machine configurations included in the distribution.
 A user should always understand the behavior and purpose of a program before running on a real machine.

-5.3 Libraries
+5.3 Library Locations

-The simulation configs for ngcgui use links to non-user-writable LinuxCNC libraries for:
+In linuxCNC installations installed from deb packages, the simulation configs for ngcgui use symbolic links to non-user-writable LinuxCNC libraries for: